Renewing Your Registration

 Duplicate Registration Cards and Plates

-Duplicate registration cards may be secured through our website.
-Customers may purchase their duplicate registration card for a fee at the time of their online renewal.
+Duplicate registration cards may be obtained through our website.
+Customers can get their duplicate registration card free at the time of their online renewal.
 Duplicate registration cards may also be secured if your registration card has been lost, stolen or defaced.
-Please refer to
+No fees are required for a duplicate registration card secured online through PennDOT's publicly accessible website.

-If you renewed your registration online and an error occurred which would not allow you to print a permanent registration credential at the time of the online registration transaction, you may use our website and request a free reprint within 30 days of your initial transaction.
+If you renewed your registration online and an error occurred which would not allow you to print a permanent registration credential at the time of the online registration transaction, you may use our website and request a free reprint.
 You may also use Form MV-45

 (PDF), “Application for Duplicate Registration Card for Customer Printed Credential,” to request a duplicate registration card.
-This form must be submitted within 30 days of the online renewal transaction by the customer.
-No fee is required.
+No fees are required if it is completed through PennDOT's publicly accessible website.
 If completing Form MV-45

 , please submit your completed application to the address on the form.